rasel1911/rag-pipeline/README.md

 - Run all cells: Go to **Cell → Run All** in the menu.
 - Ensure all cells execute successfully.
 This loads data, creates embeddings, and indexes your vector database.

+there are two methods to model run:
+1. chucking by passage and vectorize using langchain -> PGvector
+2. chucking by sentence

 ## 🚀 Step 5: Run the FastAPI Application